There were four infantry barracks with rears toward wall which divided town from fort.

 The main entry to Fort Brown was where E Elizabeth St intersects with International Blvd today and becomes Universal Blvd today.

 About fifty-four attendees sat for a brief overview of what has become Brownsville's greatest and most controversial topic which was seldom spoken about until a century after.
+James Mills gave a slide-show presentation to prepare us for the tour and answered questions afterward.,

 It was a thrill to get to meet Harry Lembeck, author of Taking on Roosevelt: How One Senator Defied the President on Brownsville and Shook American Politics and James Leiker, author of Racial Borders: Black Soldiers Along the Rio Grande.